 Conclusion:

 While manual solutions offer preventive measures, they have limitations in repairing corrupted Access databases.
-In cases of existing corruption, the Kernel for Access Database Repair software provides an effective solution.
+In cases of existing corruption, the Access Database Repair software provides an effective solution.
 It is renowned for its swift recovery of both MDB and ACCDB files, including those that are password-protected, without compromising data integrity.
 This software offers a preview of the recovered data before saving it to your preferred location.
 You can also explore its functionality through a trial version.